Africa

 Global Dynamic Engagement (GDE) is an approach on which Lund University bases its work to strengthen and further develop its international impact regarding research, education and innovation.
 Democracy, academic freedom and taking responsibility are the cornerstones of this work.

-In the road map for Sub-Saharan Africa for 2023, prioritised activities are presented for the university-wide work during the year but does not exclude other issues that may become relevant for prioritisation.
+In the roadmap for Africa for 2024, prioritised activities are presented for the university-wide work during the year but does not exclude other issues that may become relevant for prioritisation.
 This is in accordance with the method used for the platform for strategic work, which Lund University is working to regarding 2023–2024.

 Read more about support and tools for responsible engagement